 - Junior research group Data Science in Agriculture

 Research at the ATB is based on a matrix structure and is organized cross departmental in research programs.
 These consist of interdisciplinary teams of researchers.

-The Science Management Unit assists the Board in strategic and organizational issues and provides support for researchers (research coordination, support for EU activities and networks, public relations, knowledge and technology transfer, research data).
+The Science Management Unit assists the Board in strategic and organizational issues and provides support for researchers (research coordination, support for EU activities and networks, research data management, public relations, knowledge and technology transfer).